girlscript/winter-of-contributing/Web_Development/Javascript/Mini JS Projects/QuoteGenerator.md

 ## Introduction

 This documentation covers the steps to create a simple "Random Quote Generator" using JavaScript.
-You can
+It requires the creation of just two files namely, index.html and script.js.

 A basic HTML file is made that consists of: